com-pas/compas-architecture/FUNCTIONAL_ARCHITECTURE.md

 Refer to the [Glossary](GLOSSARY.md) for the abbreviations and various 61850 file types.

-The green indicated process are in scope for CoMPASS.
+The green indicated process are in scope for CoMPAS.

 ### CoMPAS architecture
 #### Context